What is fibromyalgia?

 What does the research say?

-There is a growing evidence base to support the use of medical cannabis to help manage symptoms and improve overall quality of life for patients with fibromyalgia.
+There is a growing evidence base to support the use of medical cannabis to treat fibromyalgia and improve overall quality of life for patients.
 Some early research by cannabis scientist, Dr Ethan Russo, even posed the idea that fibromyalgia could be caused by a deficiency in the endocannabinoid system (ECS).

 Between January 2017- July 2021, researchers conducted a retrospective review of patients seeking medicinal cannabis treatment for fibromyalgia.
 According to their findings, a clinically significant reduction in severity was observed in three quarters of patients, as well as reductions in symptoms of depression and anxiety.